n4mlz/Cyrius/kernel/src/fs/DESIGN.md

   single-sector cache to avoid repeated device traffic.
 - The driver is read-only and marks missing features (write, fsync) for future extension once page cache and transactional updates are defined.

+## MemFS (Writable)
+- An in-memory tree of directories/files backed by `SpinLock`-protected vectors, offering simple create/read/write/truncate/remove operations.
+- Used as the writable root while FAT32 is mounted read-only (e.g. under `/fat`) for image/asset ingestion.